jhaslowh/DG-CustomSprite/README.md

 Custom Sprite
 =============

-This repo is for the post hour here
+This repo is for the post found here
 [http://www.divided-games.com/three-js-custom-sprite/](http://www.divided-games.com/three-js-custom-sprite/)